gLITCHMaster16/modded_minecraft_server/readme.md

 1. Download latest release
     - With git:
         ```git clone https://github.com/gLITCHMaster16/modded_minecraft_server.git $HOME\AppData\Roaming\.minecraft\mods --branch 2019.1b```
     - Or download link in release section of github page
+    The files in the downloaded .zip archive should then be copied into the %APPDATA%/.minecraft/mods folder
-1. Run Forge Installer Jar:
+1. Run Forge Installer Jar that was placed into the mods directory:
     ```forge-1.12.2-14.23.5.2768-installer.jar```
+    - This requires that you have the latest [java runtime](https://www.java.com/en/download/) installed.
 1. Remove Forge Installer Jar
     - It's in `%appdata%\.minecraft\mods`
     - You can just press `Windows Key + R` and type `cmd` into the box.
 Then paste `del /f %appdata%\.minecraft\mods\forge-1.12.2-14.23.5.2768-installer.jar` into the window that opens, and press enter.